When does the benefit plan year begin and end?

 What medical plans are available to PCC benefits-eligible employees?

-There are four medical plans available to benefits-eligible employees at PCC: Kaiser Permanente and three Moda plans with different deductibles, coinsurance, etc. For details, go to plan comparisons.
+There are five medical plans available to benefits-eligible employees at PCC: two Kaiser plans and three Moda plans with different deductibles, coinsurance, etc. For details, go to plan comparisons.

 An HSA is a tax-advantaged account established to pay for qualified medical expenses for those who are covered under a High Deductible Health Plan.
 With money from this account, you pay for healthcare expenses.
 Any unused funds are yours to retain in your HSA and accumulate toward your future healthcare expenses or your retirement.
 If you enroll in Moda Medical Plan H, you MUST have an HSA.
 If you enroll in Kaiser Plan 3, you may choose an HSA, but it is not required.